Mbutler1991/fuel-calculator/README.md

 __pycodestyle Testing__

-- I installed pycodestyle to the terminal for testing, initial tests showed some of my print statements to be too many characters and above the limit so seperated lines to rectify this.
+- I installed pycodestyle to the terminal for testing, initial tests showed some of my print statements to be too many characters and above the limit so separated lines to rectify this.
 - All other tests showed no errors.

 ## Deployment